The overall revenue opportunity for a product or service, given a 100% market share

 The Total Addressable Market is one of the essential metrics that companies use to estimate the potential scale of the market in terms of total potential sales and revenues.
 When a company is considering releasing a new product, reaching a new customer segment, or cross-sell an existing product to existing customers, TAM helps show the potential outcome and returns on the endeavor.

 Financial modeling requires building a forecast for a company, which is dependent on the company’s total addressable market.
 When developing or analyzing a forecast in a valuation model, it’s important to perform a “sanity check” against the size of the market.
 Detailed operating models will typically include a build-up from market size to addressable market, to customers, and finally to revenue.

-Learn more about how to calculate the market size and market share of Amazon, Inc. in different global market segments such as e-commerce, advertising, cloud computing by taking CFI’s Advanced Financial Modeling & Valuation Course today!
+Learn more about calculating the market size and market share of Amazon, Inc. in different global market segments such as e-commerce, advertising, and cloud computing by taking CFI’s Advanced Financial Modeling & Valuation Course today!

 Take your learning and productivity to the next level with our Premium Templates.

 Upgrading to a paid membership gives you access to our extensive collection of plug-and-play Templates designed to power your performance—as well as CFI's full course catalog and accredited Certification Programs.